onify/install/hub/docker/README.md

 docker login -u _json_key --password-stdin https://eu.gcr.io/onify-images < keyfile.json
 ```

-> Note: You might also need access to GitHub Container Registry (`ghcr.io`).
+> Note: You might also need access to GitHub Container Registry (`ghcr.io`) for Onify Helix.
 You need a username and a personal access token (PAT) for this.
+Please contact `support@onify.co` for more info.

 ## Installation